idekerlab/cellmaps_utils/docs/usage.rst

 .. note::

-    It is up to logger to clear this logging configuration if directory no longer exists
+    It is up to logger to clear/remove these added logging handlers if directory no longer exists

 .. _CM4AI: https://cm4ai.org